-- 65. Staff have reviewed the comments received and considered the proposed Zoning By-law Amendment application, having regard to conformity with relevant Provincial and City planning policies.
-In staff's opinion, the proposed development of 199 residential units comprised of 191 single detached units, and 8 future lots, plus the establishment of 2 environmental protection blocks, is considered appropriate, is consistent with the Provincial Policy Statement (2020) and conforms with A Place to Grow: Growth Plan for the Greater Golden Horseshoe (2019), as amended, Lake Simcoe Protection Plan, the City's Official Plan (2010) and the Hewitt's Secondary Plan. - 66.
-At this time, there are no further matters that impact the processing of the subject rezoning application and as such, it is being recommended for approval.
+66. Staff have reviewed the comments received and considered the proposed Zoning By-law Amendment application, having regard to conformity with relevant Provincial and City planning policies.
+In staff's opinion, the proposed development of 395 residential units comprised of 194 single detached units, 20 street townhouse units, 180 back to back townhouse units, and 1 future lot/block, plus the establishment of 2 environmental protection blocks and 3 stormwater management blocks, is considered appropriate, is consistent with the Provincial Policy Statement (2020) and conforms with A Place to Grow: Growth Plan for the Greater Golden Horseshoe (2019), as amended, Lake Simcoe Protection Plan, the City's Official Plan (2010) and the Hewitt's Secondary Plan.